-Designed to stimulate interdiscilinary research between world-class researchers, the Petit Institute proudly supports three seed grant programs that provide funding opportunities that serve as a catalyst for bio-related breakthroughs.
+Designed to stimulate interdiscilinary research between world-class researchers, the Petit Institute proudly supports seed grant programs that provide funding opportunities that serve as a catalyst for bio-related breakthroughs.

 Petit Institute Interdisciplinary Research Seed Grant Program